chenweixiang/chenweixiang.github.io/_posts/2019-01-18-linux-kernel-reading.md

 #define __exitdata		__section(.exit.data)
 ```

-**NOTE1**: If your module does not define a cleanup function, the kernel does not allow it to be unloaded.
+**NOTE 1**: If your module does not define a cleanup function, the kernel does not allow it to be unloaded.

-**NOTE2**: Does my module even need an exit routine?
+**NOTE 2**: Does my module even need an exit routine?

 What if there's absolutely no cleanup required when your module is unloaded?
 Can you just not define an exit routine at all?
 Well, sort of.
 The problem is that, once you load that module, you can't unload it anymore.